What is a “food forest”?

 Other plants are included to make the soil healthier by providing nitrogen and mulch.
 By working with nature, we work less.
 In a food forest, humans help set the conditions where they, the plants, and local animals can keep the system going over time.

-Click on the picture- it will tell you about bringing your kids and elders to the park to taste what’s there, reading informative signage on which plants might be medicinal and when they’re ripe enough to pick, enjoying art in public places, learn about how you can apply permaculture water-saving techniques in your own yard and just come enjoy a beautiful spot for a picnic!
+There are so many things to do in the food forest!
+Bring your kids and elders to the park to taste what’s there, read informative signage on which plants are medicinal and when they’re ripe enough to pick, enjoy art in public places, learn about how you can apply permaculture water-saving techniques in your own yard, or just come enjoy a beautiful spot for a picnic!

 What is the difference between Festival Beach Food Forest and Festival Beach Community Garden?